 We've seen several official images from the movie to give us a glimpse at what to expect when it hits cinemas later this year.

 There's also a poster for the film, and we expect to see several more as the release date approaches.

 Watch the trailers

-So far, there's only one trailer for The Crimes of Grindelwald.
-It was released on 13 March 2018, giving us our first glimpse at what's in store.
+There are three trailers for The Crimes of Grindelwald, with the third being the final trailer before the movie arrives in November.
+The first, shown below, was released on 13 March 2018, giving us our first glimpse at what's in store.
 We see Jude Law in his role as Dumbledore, and discover that we're set to return to Hogwarts.

 The second is from San Diego Comic Con on 21 July, and is shown below.

 The third and final trailer is available to watch at the top of this article, after being unveiled on 25 September.